 Safe Sitter Classes

 Our world is a complicated place.
 Today’s babysitters need to know more than just the basics to keep themselves and the children in their care safe.
 That’s why Safe Sitter®, an up-to-date and well-rounded youth development program with a medical basis, teaches young teens life and safety skills to keep them safe now and in the future.
 It also equips them with the tools needed to stay home alone safely and with confidence.
 Learn the skills it takes to be a babysitter.
 Know what to do in an emergency.
-Course Fee – $60 per student (non-refundable).
-Participants must have turned 11 years old by the first day of September the previous year.
-Please check our Public Events Calendar for class dates and times.
+Course Fee – $75 per student (non-refundable).
+Participants must have successfully completed fifth grade and not started ninth grade to be eligible for the class.
 For further information or to sign up, please call 513-922-2011 Monday – Friday 8:00 am – 4:00 pm.
 Payment must be received before registration will be confirmed.
 For more information on the Safe Sitter Class program, please visit the SafeSitter website.
-2017 Safe Sitter Schedule
+Click here for 2018 Safe Sitter Course Schedule

 If you have a child safety seat in your car, according to a study done by the National Highway and Traffic Safety Administration, there is a 90% chance that it is installed incorrectly.
 To combat this escalating problem, the Delhi Township Fire Department, in conjunction with Children’s Hospital Medical Center and AAA, is now offering Child Safety Seat Inspections.
 Through these inspections, by-appointment only, a certified Child Safety Seat Technician will inspect your child safety seat for any problems.
 They will check it for recalls, show you how to properly install it, go over correct ranges of usage and other basic child seat safety topics.
 These inspections help to eliminate the chance that your child could be one of the over 130,000 children who suffer injuries in vehicle crashes each year.
 Remember, these are by-appointment only, so please call ahead of time and allow yourself at least an hour for the inspection.